About campaigns

 Click the Edit Attributes link to open the attributes editor.
 From the drop-down select each of the destinations that has been configured for this sub-audience, and then select which attributes will be sent to that destination.

-For example, if you are sending a recipient group to Attentive to support an SMS-based marketing campaign, you will need to send a list of phone numbers from Amperity to Attentive.
+For example, if you are sending a treatment group to Attentive to support an SMS-based marketing campaign, you will need to send a list of phone numbers from Amperity to Attentive.

 Send a phone number OR an email address to Attentive, but not both.